 This is the easiest and quickest way to do it.
 It pretty much eliminates run-outs, uncontrolled mindless racing, spinning in to face you and a number of other annoyances that can crop up in early longeing training.

-I cover all this in my "Longe 101" & Longe 101.2" videos that are available from my video inventory.
+I cover all this in my "Longe 101" & Longe 101.2" videos that are available in my One Price Gets All $20 Library Collection offered below.
 For those whose horses tend to jerk you off your feet you may also want to click here to check out "Yielding To Pressure."

 Back to Marv Walker's Index Page